Skip to main content Scroll Top

 To effectively implement CUI control measures and responsibilities, organizations should follow these essential steps:

-Develop a CUI Policy: Formulate a comprehensive policy that clearly defines how Controlled Unclassified Information (CUI) will be identified, managed, and protected.
-This policy should delineate roles and responsibilities for all stakeholders involved, specifically identifying who can control CUI to ensure accountability and clarity.
+1. Develop a CUI Policy: Formulate a comprehensive policy that clearly defines how CUI will be identified, managed, and protected.
+This policy should delineate roles and responsibilities for all stakeholders involved, specifically identifying key personnel to ensure accountability and clarity.

-Establish Entry Controls: Implement stringent entry controls to guarantee that only authorized personnel can access CUI.
-Employing role-based access control (RBAC) is essential for identifying who can control CUI, as it limits permissions based on specific job functions, thereby reducing the risk of unauthorized entry.
+2. Establish Entry Controls: Implement stringent entry controls to guarantee that only authorized personnel can access CUI.
+Employing role-based access control (RBAC) is essential for identifying users, as it limits permissions based on specific job functions, thereby reducing the risk of unauthorized entry.

-Train Employees: Regular training sessions are vital for educating employees who can control CUI regarding CUI policies, handling procedures, and the significance of safeguarding sensitive information.
+3. Train Employees: Regular training sessions are vital for educating employees regarding CUI policies, handling procedures, and the significance of safeguarding sensitive information.
 This training should be ongoing to keep staff updated on best practices and regulatory changes.

-Monitor and Audit: It is essential to consistently observe who can control CUI access.
+4. Monitor and Audit: It is essential to consistently observe access logs.
 Conduct regular audits to ensure compliance with established policies and regulations.
 Employ automated tools to track access patterns and detect any anomalies that may indicate security breaches.

-Review and Update Policies: It is important to periodically review and revise CUI management policies to align with evolving regulations, technological advancements, and changes within the entity.
+5. Review and Update Policies: It is important to periodically review and revise policies to align with evolving regulations, technological advancements, and changes within the organization.
 Ensure that all employees are promptly informed of any updates to maintain adherence and security awareness.

-Alongside these measures, entities should recognize that the validation expense for NIST 800-171 adherence is evaluated at $50,675, emphasizing the financial consequences of non-adherence.
-Furthermore, any non-government system that is capable of processing, storing, or transmitting CUI must meet NIST 800-171 revision 2 control requirements, which include 110 specific controls for those who can control CUI.
-As Amy Williams, former Vice President of CMMC, emphasizes, “Grasping the intricacies of cybersecurity compliance is vital for entities to safeguard their sensitive information effectively.”
+Alongside these measures, entities should recognize that the validation expense for CUI is evaluated at $50,675, emphasizing the financial impact.
+Furthermore, any non-government system that is capable of processing, storing, or transmitting CUI must meet specific requirements, which include 110 specific controls for those systems.
+As Amy Williams, former Vice President of CMMC, emphasizes, “Grasping the intricacies of CUI management is vital for entities to effectively protect sensitive information.”
 Regular annual self-assessments are also essential to ensure adherence to NIST SP 800-171 requirements.
 Lastly, organizations must recognize the potential legal consequences for non-compliance with the FAR CUI Rule, reinforcing the importance of following these outlined steps.

 Conclusion